 Getting the right cleaning service provider is so important as the supplier that you select could be the difference between an organisation that is open for business and one that forced to close.
-The first stage to ensuring your institution gets the service it needs is to make sure you get a solid procurement procedure in place to help you to appoint your new cleaning supplier.
+The first stage to ensuring your college, university or school gets the cleaning service it needs is to make sure you get a solid procurement procedure in place to help you to appoint your new cleaning supplier.

 One of the main factors in determining success in education cleaning tender projects is finding the right balance between the service required and competitively priced proposals.
 Don’t just appoint the cheapest contractor as they maybe the cheapest for a reason, however, if you focus mainly on quality this will significant increase the cost.
 Weigh up the right balance for your institution which gives you the service you need and provides value for money.